m9aertner/ATtiny-PinKeepAlive/README.md

 # Caveats

 - The LED needs to cause a light stream of at least 400lux at the receiver.
 I found that a random LED flashlight that I "deconstructed" for the purpose worked nicely: Originally driven by 3x AAA, the LED seems to be OK with being driven by nearly 5V (at 100mA).
 I ended up using a constant-current circuit (http://www.loosweb.de/constant_current_sources/doc/en/index.html point 8) where the current is determined by the 50Ohms resistor (2x 100Ohms parallel is what I had).
 The flashing I get this way is strong enough for my meter.
-- (Update) Now that my meter emits long datagrams without any further ado, I simply disconnected the LED part and use the RS485 portion only.
+- (Update) Now that my meter emits long datagrams without any further ado, I converted the LED part to a "heartbeat" by configuring away the PIN and setting a 60 second keep-alive interval.
+The main objective now is to use the RS485 portion.
 - The timing of this whole PIN entry scheme is not overly critical, but certainly not fool-proof either.
 After all, it's intended for manual operation.
 Especially, the inter-digit delays may give you a problem.
 In this case, please adjust `DIGIT_GAP2_TICKS` in code and re-try.
 - If your meter happens to __not__ have a sticker preventing access to the MSB-DSS (IR transmitter/receiver, lucky you!), you want to check there first, as the MSB-DSS may well emit extended datagrams irrspective of PIN entry status - that is, even without a PIN!
 - Why ATtiny841?
 Well, that was the nearest unit I happened to find on my workbench.
 And it's got two hardware serial ports, which I use now to read the SML and forward that via wired RS485.
 Of course, for the basic LED flash function any Arduino-like microcontroller